itsomkar30/expy-finance-tracker/README.md

 ```

-Also, you need to change the `firebaseConfig` from the `firebase.py` file
+Also, you need to change the `firebaseConfig` from the `firebase.py` file.

-Run `expy.py` file to run application
+Run `expy.py` file to run application.

+This Project is built by Me and [Prajjval](https://github.com/prajjvaljaiswal) as a team.

 Developed on `PyCharm` and Python version `3.12.7`